“There’s a reason it’s called corrections and not punishment,” Rick Raemisch said. “Punishment doesn’t work.”

 The Equity Factor is made possible with the support of the Surdna Foundation.

 Christopher Moraff writes on politics, civil liberties and criminal justice policy for a number of media outlets.
-He is a reporting fellow at John Jay College of Criminal Justice and a frequent contributor to Next City and Al Jazeera America.
+He is a reporting fellow at John Jay College of Criminal Justice and a frequent contributor to Next City and The Daily Beast.